 D.1.
 Provide a description of the administrative activities supported with Title III-A funds directly (not through Title III-A funds transferred to Consolidated Administration Pool).
 Include the number, name(s), and title(s) of any staff serving in this capacity.

-Note: Direct administrative funds are capped at 2%.
+Note: Direct administrative funds are capped at 2% of a district's original allocation.
+A validation error will be triggered if this amount is exceeded.

 Section E: Effectiveness